●

 Some of this entertainer's ups'n'downs while living in the slippery grippery of Covid-19...

-Friday 24th June 2022
+● Friday 24th June 2022

-Monday 21st March 2022
+● Monday 21st March 2022

 Just as the slogan "Living with Covid" disappeared without trace, the lifting of restrictions passed uneventfully.
-A new sub-variant is now on the rise, although they haven't come up with a name for it yet, yet alone a slogan, and no-one is doing or saying much about it - yet.
+A new sub-variant is now on the rise, but they haven't come up with a name for it yet, yet alone a slogan, and no-one is doing or saying much about it - yet.

-Bodge is only temporarily off the hook due to everyone concentrating on the war in Ukraine - which he stupidly equated with Brexit in a speech - and when (or if) the dust settles a bit there we can look forward to a media wine & cheese sleaze circus.
+Bodge is only temporarily off the hook due to everyone concentrating on the war in Ukraine - which he stupidly equated with Brexit in a speech - and when (or if) the dust settles a bit there, we can look forward to a wine & cheese sleaze media circus.

-Sunday 21st February 2022
+● Sunday 21st February 2022

 The end of the end of the beginning of the end is nigh.
 Probably.

-Tuesday 25th January 2022
+● Tuesday 25th January 2022

 The beginning of the end is nigh.